What is MST PTSD?

 Serving your country in the military can be one of your proudest achievements, but sometimes things happen during your service that haunt you for years to come.
 According to recent research, 15.7% of military personnel and veterans (both men and women) report being subjected to sexual harassment or sexual assault.
 These events are referred to as “military sexual trauma” or MST, and it is common knowledge that there is a higher incidence rate when you include unreported cases.
 You may be one of them.
 This article will explain MST, its frequent connection to PTSD, and what you can do if you suffer the after-effects of MST.

 What is Military Sexual Trauma?

-Any service member can experience MST, regardless of gender, sexual orientation or military rank.
-The perpetrator of MST is sometimes a superior officer or fellow soldiers, and sometimes a civilian.
+Any service member can experience MST, regardless of gender, sexual orientation, or military rank.
+MST perpetrators are sometimes a superior officer, fellow soldiers, and sometimes a civilian.
 It includes both sexual harassment and sexual assault.

-The VA uses the term “military sexual trauma” (MST) to refer to sexual assault or harassment against a service member during his/her period of service.
-MST includes any sexual activity or threats of sexual activity directed at a soldier against his/her will.
+The VA uses the term “military sexual trauma” (MST) to refer to sexual assault or harassment against a service member during their service period.
+MST includes any sexual activity or threats of sexual activity directed at a soldier against their will.
 Here are some examples:

 - Being pressured or coerced into sexual activities.
 This can be through threats of negative treatment if you refuse to cooperate or with promises of better treatment in exchange for sex

 - Someone having sexual contact with you without your consent.
 This includes non-consensual sexual contact when you were asleep or intoxicated

 - Being touched in a sexual way that made you uncomfortable

 - Repeated comments about your body or sexual activities